Change to Gmail from Google Mail

 Yes.
-You will be able to chat with any contacts who use Gmail or Google Talk.
+You will be able to chat with any contacts who use Gmail.
 If you use Gmail to chat with people who don't have a Google account and are using a 3rd party chat application other than AOL, you might need to re-invite these people to chat after you change your address.

 Your friends can manually update your information in their contact list if they want, but email they send to your @googlemail.com address will automatically be delivered to your new address.
 Additionally, your @gmail address will show up as a new contact in their address book the first time you reply to an email from your @gmail.com address, just like any contact.

 If you use POP or IMAP to access Gmail on a desktop or mobile client, the change will not affect syncing.
 You'll still be able to send and receive mail through your client exactly as you did before.

 After Gmail first launched, Google changed the name of its webmail service in the United Kingdom and Germany to "Google Mail" due to legal disputes around the use of the Gmail trademark.
 Those conflicts have been terminated, so we are changing the name back to Gmail, and offering @gmail.com addresses to all Google Mail.
 Plus, it's shorter and easier to type this way.

 - Application name: For now, if you use the Google Mail app on your Android device, your app will still be called Google Mail.
 In the coming months, we plan to release an renamed, updated Gmail app.